 Ridding Your Plants of White Fly / PBS-TV’s Garden Rx reveals the secrets for getting rid of all those nasty little white flies on your plants.

-Make your own pesticide
+Make your own pesticide with our organic recipe

 1 cup water, ¾ cup alcohol – mix and spray on plants.
 Always check for burning first.
 You can spray the solutions on and wait a few minutes for it to kill the whitefly and then spray it off with clear water as other option.